forest-fire/firemodel/docs/using/reading.md

   };
   ```

-  FireModel is not changing how data is stored in the database but instead is exposing it to you in a more familiar way with the `id` property sitting alongside the other properties of your schema/model.
+  Firemodel is not changing how data is stored in the database but instead is exposing it to you in a more familiar way with the `id` property sitting alongside the other properties of your schema/model.

 - Since we have passed in the _model_ to `Record` it is now fully type-aware of all the properties and relationships that exist.
 And of course the Record API is also typed so if you miss-spell anything it is genuinely your fault. :)